 Following the course, we offer continued membership of the studio to graduates of our full-time programmes to help them sustain their development in the period following full-time training.
 To date, alumni have already achieved huge successes*, and 60 – 70% of our actors are regularly working.

 * Short-film Stutterer, featuring post-graduate alumnus Richard Mason, won the Oscar for Best Live-Action Short Film at the 2016 Academy Awards.

-* Short-film A Most Improbable Journey: A Big History of Our Planet and Ourselves , featuring post-graduate alumnus Lucien Guignard, was Oscar-nominated for Best live-action short at the 2017 Academy Awards.
+* Short-film La Femme et le TGV, featuring post-graduate alumnus Lucien Guignard, was Oscar-nominated for Best live-action short at the 2017 Academy Awards.

-For 2018 entry, the four-term (16 month-programme) fee is £11,900 – still under £9,000 per year.
+For 2021 entry, the four-term (16 month-programme) fee is £12,200 (equivalent to £9,150 per year) for all students regardless of their home country.
 This is an incredibly advantageous rate for such an intensive taught curriculum, and is considerably more affordable than other institutions – we are able to do this because we are an independent organisation.

-We are registered with the Whiteboard: Business Models that Inspire Action scheme, and also offer payment by instalment for fees, either termly or by monthly bank transfer.
-We are able to offer one half-scholarship each year.
+We offer payment by instalment, either termly or by monthly bank transfer.
+We are also able to offer one half-scholarship each year.